Day 5: "The World Upside Down" / उल्टी दुनिया

 Level 3 -- Full Headstand at Wall (for those refining balance):

 Follow all steps with the wall behind you.
-In the full pose, the heels may lightly touch the wall for balance.
-Gradually use the wall less and less as confidence grows.
-The goal is to use the wall as a safety net, not a crutch.
+Heels may lightly touch the wall.
+Gradually use the wall less as confidence grows.

-Teacher's note: Physically assist students who attempt the full pose.
-Stand behind them and lightly hold their legs -- one hand on each shin -- as they go up.
-This gives them the confidence to extend and the safety to not fall.
+Teacher's note: Physically assist students who attempt the full pose -- stand behind them and lightly hold their legs.
 Never leave a student unspotted in their first attempts.
-Walk the room continuously during this pose.

-After Sirsasana: Everyone -- regardless of which variation they practiced -- rests in Balasana (Child's Pose) for 1 full minute.
+After Sirsasana: Everyone rests in Balasana (Child's Pose) for 1 full minute.
 This is non-negotiable.
 Blood needs to redistribute after being inverted.
 Announce this clearly: "Stay in Child's Pose.
 Do not lift your head yet.
 Let the blood settle."

 ---